 Please provide your name, phone number and email address.
 A staff member at Moncrief Cancer Institute will follow-up with you.
 You may also call 1-800-405-7739.

 Frequently asked questions:

 What should I do to maintain my health and well-being?

 Research shows a healthy lifestyle can positively impact survival and reduce the risk of secondary cancers.
 Oncology-Certified Dietitians, Specialized Fitness Trainers, Psychologists, Licensed Oncology Social Workers and Oncology-Certified Nurses at Moncrief Cancer Institute offer nutrition classes, personalized exercise programs, smoking cessation classes and inspiration for healthy lifestyle changes for cancer patients, survivors and caregivers.

 We will help identify a coordinator for your continuing care, such as your oncologist or primary care physician.
 Moncrief's Survivorship Program will provide you with a personalized surveillance plan specific to your cancer.
 We will inform you of national guidelines for future lab work, exams and x-rays.

 Will I get cancer again?

 Fear of recurrence is always a concern for a cancer survivor.
 Moncrief's Clinical Psychologist will counsel survivors and family members coping with the emotional stress of cancer.

 Is my family at increased risk for cancer?

 Yes, you are not alone.
 Our Clinical Psychologists and Licensed Oncology Social Workers lead educational support groups at Moncrief Cancer Institute.
-Support groups are available for patients and family members affected by a brain tumor, head and neck cancer, breast cancer, or prostate cancer.
+Support groups are available for patients and family members affected by a brain tumor, head and neck cancer, or prostate cancer.
 Other support groups focus on the needs of caregivers and Spanish-speaking survivors living with cancer.